 When will I get my examination results?

-You will receive your exam results at the testing centre immediately after completing the CFRE examination.
+You will receive your exam results at the testing center immediately after completing the CFRE examination.

 Upon receiving a copy of your scores, CFRE International will notify you of your final certification determination.
 If you have been successful on the exam, you will receive your official certification letter and a certificate that is suitable for framing.
 If you were not successful, you will receive further instruction as to your options for proceeding.